 Inquiries made when you are applying for a pre-approved credit are not considered hard inquiries.

 Credit Score Basis #6: Length of Credit History

 Lenders and creditors also check how long each of your credit accounts has been active.
 They will check how responsibly you pay your old and new credit accounts.

 Need More Information on How to Improve Your Credit Score?

 Surely, paying your debts and having a good credit score is one of the steps to becoming financially free.
-Now, if you need more information on how to improve your credit score, feel free to schedule your 1-0n-1 consultation with me.
+Now, if you need more information on how to improve your credit score, feel free to schedule your NO COST 1-on-1 strategy session with me or one of my team members.
 Let’s discuss how we can move forward to becoming financially free.